- National Criminal Record Check

 Xiaoying is constantly interested in artists’ creative processes in the specific field of art and technology as well as the curators’ role in such processes.

-She had her first language teaching experience in college, at the prestigious China Foreign Affairs University, providing private Mandarin class to French corporates in Beijing.
-This part-time teaching job was rewarded by a long-term position at the Air France Beijing Delegation at her graduation from the college.
-In the last two decades, Xiaoying has been teaching Mandarin, French, and English, or in the three languages on numerous occasions in different countries.
-Her students have ranged from teenagers to adults, from Western-born Chinese to international expats living abroad.
-Specialized in art and literature, her teaching philosophy emphasizes on the refinement of language, inspiring the learners to express themselves with accuracy and authenticity by embracing the power of art and literature.
+I began to study Chinese classical literature at preschool age, had my mother tongue teaching experience in college (majored in French), at the prestigious China Foreign Affairs University, providing private Mandarin class to French corporates in Beijing.
+This part-time teaching job was rewarded by a long-term position at the Air France Beijing Delegation at my graduation from the college.
+In the last two decades, I have been teaching Mandarin or in Mandarin in school or at freelance on numerous occasions in different countries.
+My students have ranged from teenagers to adults, from European-born Chinese to Western expats living in China mainland.
+Specialized in art and literature, my teaching methodology emphasizes on the refinement of Chinese language, inspiring the learners to express themselves with accuracy in a fine and authentic Mandarin by embracing the power of art and literature.